Nash Equilbria for Quadratic Voting: Introduction

 \section{Introduction}

 Consider a binary collective-decision problem in which a group of $N$ individuals must choose between two alternatives.
-Each individual has a privately known value that determines her willingness to pay for one alternative over the other. {\em Quadratic Voting} ({\em QV}) is a simple and detail-free mechanism designed to maximize utilitarian efficiency in this setting.\footnote{Clearly many other objectives are possible for this problem, and many involve distributional considerations.
+Each individual $i$ has a privately known value $u_{i}$ that determines her willingness to pay for one alternative over the other; positive values indicate affinity for outcome $+1$, negative values for outcome $-1$. {\em Quadratic Voting} ({\em QV}) is a simple and detail-free mechanism designed to maximize utilitarian efficiency in this setting.\footnote{Clearly many other objectives are possible for this problem, and many involve distributional considerations.
 However, we focus on a utilitarian objective because it is the one most extensively studied in the literature \citep{bowen, groves}.} In this system, individuals buy votes (either negative or positive, depending on which alternative is favored) from a clearing house, paying the square of the number of votes purchased.
-The sum of all votes purchased then determines the outcome according to a smoothed version of majority rule described more precisely in Subsection \ref{model} below.
-We prove that, in any symmetric Bayes-Nash equilibrium of a private values environment where valuations are drawn independently and identically according to any smooth value distribution with bounded support, the inefficiency of QV converges as $N \rightarrow \infty$ to a fraction $0$ of potential welfare, at a rate $\nicefrac{1}{N}$ for generic value distribution parameters.
-Our analysis is constructive and describes the structure of Bayes-Nash equilibria.
+The sum of all votes purchased then determines the outcome.
+The utility (payoff) of the outcome to an individual with value $u$ is $+u$ if outcome $+$ is adopted, but $-u$ if outcome $-$ is adopted.\footnote{Our results will apply to a modified version of the problem in which the utility is ``smoothed'' in such a way that each voter's utility is a continuous function of the vote total.
+See section~\ref{ssec:model} for details.}

+QV is of interest for several reasons.
+First, it is among a small collection of mechanisms whose approximate efficiency has been suggested to hold under relatively broad conditions \citep{tidemansurvey}.
+Second, several non-rigorous calculations based on asymptotic approximation \citep{robustnessQV} and numerical work \citep{finitepopulations}, as well as both laboratory \citep{storableqv} and field experiments \citep{wild, holland, cavaille} provide some evidence that QV may be approximately efficient --- or at least of practical utility --- in a wider range of environments than other approximately efficient mechanisms.
+Third, variations on QV have recently been implemented in a wide range of field settings with stakes of hundreds of millions of dollars \citep{qvimplement, colorado}.
+Prior to the first draft of this paper (published on arxiv in 2014), there were no fully rigorous game-theoretic proofs analyses of the mechanism (though some have emerged since the first draft).
+It is the aim of this article to present such a rigorous analysis.